skylight-hq/skylight.digital/pages/toolkits/content_guide/15_copyright_and_trademarks.md

 {: .passes }
 You grant Skylight a perpetual, worldwide, non-exclusive, royalty free license to display, distribute, and publish the Work in our marketing in any medium now known or later developed.
 </div>

-If you need to get a copyright license for work at Skylight or if someone outside of Skylight asks to use our copyrighted work, please contact the legal team.

 ### Image use and copyright